Assessment Review Boards Bylaw

 - Time commitment varies with the number of complaints received, which range from 1,500 to 3,000 annually.

-- Members are expected to be available throughout the year while hearings are ongoing.
+- Up to 21 members are appointed to Assessment Review Boards and all are expected to be available throughout the year while hearings are ongoing.
 There are no minimum hours or remuneration guaranteed.
 Members may be scheduled up to 5 days per week.
 There may also be weeks where they are not scheduled at all.
 Flexibility is therefore required.
 Member participation in the Board's Professional development sessions, which occurs prior to and during the hearing season, is also required.